National Statistic: Yes

 Rutstein also noted that the list of conditions considered to be avoidable would need to be updated in light of improvements in medical knowledge and practice, as well as social and environmental changes.
 Although avoidable mortality has been researched for the last three decades, there is little consensus among researchers about how to define it.

 With advances in medical technology and wider health interventions, the definition of avoidable mortality requires regular review as deaths from conditions previously not avoidable may have since become avoidable.
-Two public consultations were previously conducted in 2011 and 2015 to consult with statistical users, academics and experts to determine the causes of death that should be included in our definition.
+Two public consultations were held in 2011 and 2015 to consult with statistical users, academics, and experts.
+These were to determine the causes of death that should be included in our definition.

-Internationally, a number of definitions of avoidable mortality are used to inform the impacts of preventive and healthcare programmes, which constrains cross-country comparisons.
+Internationally, several definitions of avoidable mortality are used to inform the impacts of preventive and healthcare programmes, which constrain cross-country comparisons.